Rio Rancho, New Mexico

 The Promise of Suburbia

 The promise of Rio Rancho is the promise suburbia has offered Americans for 70 years.
-A chance to escape “the city” and buy a home where you feel safe and the schools are good and there is room for the kiddos to run and play.
-Setting aside the occasionally misguided sense of greater safety in suburbs than cities, we can tell you that homes are generally more affordable in Rio Rancho and the schools are excellent.
+A chance to escape “the city” and buy a home where you feel safe the schools are good and there is room for the kiddos to run and play.
+Setting aside the occasionally misguided sense of greater safety in suburbs than in cities, we can tell you that homes are generally more affordable in Rio Rancho and the schools are excellent.

 So all the basics of a suburb happen here.
-Blocks lined with relatively affordable homes, filled with families that appreciate the sidewalks, parks, great schools and for the most part safe streets.
-For commercial experiences you have to go into Albuquerque which has a lot happening but there are no walkable social experiences so your local lifestyle is about your kids and the schools.
+Blocks lined with relatively affordable homes, filled with families that appreciate the sidewalks, parks, great schools, and for the most part safe streets.
+For commercial experiences, you have to go into Albuquerque which has a lot happening but there are no walkable social experiences so your local lifestyle is about your kids and the schools.

 Why You Should Move Here Now?